thomaspdl/GeneralizedProcrustes/README.md

 # GeneralizedProcrustes

-Contains python scripts for the "Generalized orthogonal procrustes" paper.
+Contains python scripts for the "The generalized orthogonal Procrustes problem in the high noise regime" paper.

 -VarianceSigma.py: generates emprirical mean and variance of the estimator $\hat{\sigma}_{N}$